Bayern Munich have played host to some of the greatest talents the game of football has ever seen.

 After impressing for FC Basel in his native Switzerland, Xherdan Shaqiri moved to Bayern Munich in 2012 for a reported €11.6m.
 However, and despite his famously gargantuan leg muscles, he was never able to fully cement himself in the Bundesliga side’s starting line-up,

-An effective spell at Stoke City finds itself wedged between further bench-warming at Inter Milan and, currently, Liverpool.
-He has picked up Champions League and Premier League winners’ medals at the latter, though.
+An effective spell at Stoke City finds itself wedged between further bench-warming at Inter Milan and, Liverpool.
+He did pick up Champions League and Premier League winners’ medals at the latter, though, before joining Chicago Fire earlier this year.

 Current club: Borussia Dortmund